Home » Airport Info » Departing from Palma Airport

 Boarding

-Once in your boarding module, if you haven’t had time to shop or refresh yourself beforehand, you can do so here.
-There are plenty of places to eat and drink and shops to browse while waiting to board your flight.
+Once at your boarding module, if you haven’t had time to shop or refresh yourself beforehand, you can do so here.
+There are plenty of places to eat and drink, and shops to browse while waiting to board your flight.

 Should the thought of flying make you a little nervous, do take a look at our infographic “How safe is flying?“!